-DAY 9: You’re free to take a taxi, Uber or Lyft at your leisure to the Cleveland Hopkins International Airport (CLE) or Cleveland Lakefront Station.
+DAY 9: You’re free to take a taxi, Uber or Lyft at your leisure to the Cleveland Hopkins International Airport (CLE) or Cleveland Lakefront Station if traveling by train.
 If you have time to stay longer, our ending hotel is within walking distance to the Rock & Roll Hall of Fame.
 If you need to return to Cincinnati, OH for your car, WomanTours will provide you with a shuttle back to your car, arriving by 2:00pm.
 0 miles.

 DISCOUNTS: Save additional 2% if you pay by check.

 TRIP INSURANCE: We strongly recommend insurance, and will provide you with a source for insurance upon receiving your tour deposit.

 SAG VOLUNTEERS: We use three volunteers to drive a support car during this tour.
 Each driver works once every third day supporting the riders until the last cyclist finishes for the day.
 She provides food, drinks, flat tire assistance and moral support, and becomes an integral part in the success of the tour.
 She also helps wash the dishes in the evenings.
 In return, each volunteer receives a discount of 40% off the tour price.
 If you’re interested in a position, please contact us.

 |Jun 19, 2021||Cincinnati, OH||0|

 |Jun 20, 2021||Xenia, OH||67|

 |Jun 23, 2021||Millersburg, OH||41|

 |Jun 27, 2021||Home||0|